Particular/docs.particular.net/Content/ServicePulse/monitoring-nservicebus-endpoints.md

 If performance counters role is to monitor the time required by the system to handle messages the role of the auditing infrastructure is to inspect the content of messages that flows into the system.

-Each endpoint can be [configured](/NServiceBus/auditing-with-nservicebus), machine-wide or per endpoint, to foward each received message to a dedicated audit queue where a monitoring process, such as ServiceControl, can handle all the messages tracking them in a database to allow further processing and analysis.
+Each endpoint can be [configured](/NServiceBus/auditing-with-nservicebus), machine-wide or per endpoint, to forward each received message to a dedicated audit queue where a monitoring process, such as ServiceControl, can handle all the messages tracking them in a database to allow further processing and analysis.

 ###Error queues